Chiara Badano: Illness

-While undergoing a painful medical procedure, Chiara was visited by a lady.
-As she described the experience: "When the doctors began to carry out this small, but quite demanding, procedure, a lady with a very beautiful and luminous smile came in.
-She came up to me and took me by the hand, and her touch filled me with courage.
-In the same way that she arrived, she disappeared, and I could no longer see her.
-But my heart was filled with an immense joy and all fear left me.
-In that moment I understood that if we're always ready for everything, God sends us many signs of his love."

 Chiara's faith and spirit never dwindled even after the cancer left her unable to walk and a CAT scan showed that any hope of remission was gone.
-In response, she simply said, "If I had to choose between walking again and going to heaven, I wouldn't hesitate.
-I would choose heaven."
+In response, she simply said, "If I had to choose between walking again and going to Heaven, I wouldn't hesitate.
+I would choose Heaven."
 On July 19, 1989, Chiara almost died of a hemorrhage.
 Her faith did not falter as she said, "Don't shed any tears for me.
 I'm going to Jesus.
 At my funeral, I don't want people crying, but singing with all their hearts."

 Cardinal Saldarini, Archbishop of Turin, Italy, heard about Chiara's illness and visited her at the hospital.
 He asked her, "The light in your eyes is splendid.
 Where does it come from?"
 Chiara simply replied, "I try to love Jesus as much as I can."

 When Chiara realized she was not going to get better, she started to plan for her "wedding" (her funeral) with her mother.
-She chose the music, songs, flowers, and the readings for mass.
+She chose the music, songs, flowers, and the readings for Mass.
 She wanted to be buried in her "wedding dress," a white dress with a pink waist, because her death would allow her to become the bride of Christ.
 She told her mother, "When you're getting me ready, Mum, you have to keep saying to yourself, 'Chiara Luce is now seeing Jesus.'"
 Before she died, she told her mother, "Oh, Mama, young people…young people…they are the future.
 You see, I can't run anymore, but how I would like to pass on to them the torch, like in the Olympics!
 Young people have only one life and it's worthwhile to spend it well."

 Death

 During her final hours, Chiara made her final confession and received the Eucharist.
 She had her family and friends pray with her, "Come, Holy Spirit."
 She died at 4 am on October 7, 1990, with her parents at her bedside.
 Her final words were, "Bye, Mum, be happy, because I am."
 Two thousand people attended her funeral; the mayor of Sassello shut down the town so people would be able to attend.

+Her remains are buried in the family chapel at Sassello Cemetery.